Netanyahu vows to ‘finish the job’ against Iran with support from Trump

 The Israeli leader said he has a common strategy with Trump on Gaza and its future, vowing to open the “gates of hell” if all hostages are not released.

-Trump this month proposed the US taking ownership of Gaza and moving Palestinians out of the devastated strip permanently, triggering a storm of protest.
+Trump this month proposed the US “take over” Gaza and displace Palestinians out of the devastated strip permanently, triggering a storm of protest.

 “It may have shocked and surprised many,” Rubio said in reference to the plan, “but what cannot continue is the same cycle where we repeat over and over again and wind up in the exact same place.”